-Operation and Arguments Description int write(ostream &) Given an ostream that has been opened for writing, the hotspot list is written to the ostream in its current order.
-This operation should return the number of records written. int insert(const Hotspot &) A single record is added to the hotspot list, in its proper sorted order, provided that its ObjectId is not the same as that of an existing record.
-This should return 1 if successful and 0 if not. int insert(const HotspotList & hlist, bool isSorted) If hlist is in sorted order of ObjectIds, then this inserts every hotspot record from the list into the existing hotspot list.
-The end result is the same as calling the above insert() multiple times, except that it should be more efficient, since it is essentially a merge operation requiring no more than a single pass through the current hotspot list.
-If hlist is not in sorted order, this is equivalent to calling insert() for each record in hlist. and it might take multiple passes through the current hotspot list Every record in the given contact list should be inserted to the existing contact list, provided that none are exact duplicates.
-Those that are duplicates are not inserted, and those that are not are inserted using the same ordering as described for the insert operation above.
-This should return the number of records successfully inserted into the list. int remove(ObjectId) This removes the Hotspot object from the hotspot list whose ObjectId matches the given ObjectId.
+Operation and Arguments Description Worst Case Running Time int write(ostream &) Given an ostream that has been opened for writing, the hotspot list is written to the ostream in order of increasing ObjectId .
+This operation should return the number of records written.
+O(n) int insert(const Hotspot &) A single record is added to the hotspot list, preserving the search tree order, provided that its ObjectId is not the same as that of an existing record.
+This should return 1 if successful and 0 if not.
+O(h) int insert(const HotspotList & hlist) If hlist is in sorted order of ObjectIds, then this inserts every Hotspot record from the list into the existing Hotspot list, provided that none are exact duplicates.
+Those that are duplicates are not inserted.
+This should return the number of records successfully inserted into the list.
+O(mh) where m is the size of the hlist. int remove(ObjectId) This removes the Hotspot object from the hotspot list whose ObjectId matches the given ObjectId.
 If none match, it has no effect.
-This returns the number of records deleted, i.e., a 1 or a 0. int size() This returns the number of records in the list. int retrieve(ObjectId, Hotspot &) Searches the hotspot list for the record whose ObjectId matches the given ObjectId.
+This returns the number of records deleted, i.e., 1 or 0.
+O(h) int size() This returns the number of objects in the list.
+O(1)

+Operation and Arguments Description Worst Case Running Time int find(ObjectId, Hotspot &) Searches the hotspot list for the record whose ObjectId matches the given ObjectId.
 If it finds one, it is copied into the supplied parameter.
 If not, the parameter is unchanged.
-It returns 1 if it found the record and 0 if it did not. int make_empty() This deletes all of the records in the list and returns the number of records deleted.
+It returns 1 if it found the record and 0 if it did not.
+O(h) int make_empty() This deletes all of the records in the list and returns the number of records deleted.
+O(n)